Fernandonichey/volcano/example/MindSpore-example/README.md

 than the official MindSpore GPU image.
 To check the eligibility of MindSpore GPU's ability to communicate with other processes, we leverage the mpimaster and mpiworker task spec of Volcano.
-In this example, we launch one mpimaster and two mpiworkers, the script is from MindSpore README, which is also modified to be able to run parallelly.
+In this example, we launch one mpimaster and two mpiworkers, the python script is from MindSpore README, which is also modified to be able to run parallelly.

 to run: `kubectl apply -f mindspore-gpu.yaml`